jaidev-jayakumar/kairo/APP_STORE_LISTING.md

 Plan ahead with personalized weekly and monthly forecasts.
 See what themes are emerging and prepare for the cosmic weather ahead.

 **PRIVACY FIRST**
 Your birth data stays on your device.
-No servers, no tracking, no data collection. kaira is astrology that respects your privacy.
+No servers, no tracking, no data collection. kairo is astrology that respects your privacy.

-**WHAT MAKES KAIRA DIFFERENT**
+**WHAT MAKES KAIRO DIFFERENT**
 • Personalized to YOUR birth chart, not just your sun sign
 • Based on real astronomical calculations and current transits
 • Clear, modern language—no robotic cosmic speak